 Thymol – Crystalline compound found in the oil derived from the thyme herb used as a treatment for varroa mites.
 Its use and effectiveness are very sensitive to temperature.
 The concentration of the compound needs to be measured accurately to ensure that you do not harm the bees and brood.
 Unfortunately, it does not kill the mites breeding in capped cells and only affects phoretic mites.

 Tracheal mites – Microscopic pests that live inside the trachea of adult bees.
 They feed on bee Haemolymph and compromise the overall immune system of the bee.
 A heavily infested colony is likely to die and cannot be treated.
 Fortunately, there are some bee strains that have shown resistance to the mite and are by far the best way to combat this pest.

-Mites carry vectors and viruses such as the deformed wing virus that contributes to the deformation of the bee and possibly the collapse of the colony.
+Mites carry vectors and viruses such as the deformed wing virus that contribute to the deformation of the bee and possibly the collapse of the colony.

 Warre hive – A type of vertical hive with square boxes and top bars rather than wired frames.
-Additional boxes are added below existing boxes which is the opposite of what happens with the Langstroth hives.
-This is done to mimic natural bee behavior that allows bees to build new comb downward.
+Additional boxes are added below existing boxes, which is the opposite of what happens with the Langstroth hives.
+This is done to mimic natural bee behavior that allows bees to build new combs downward.

 Wax moth – A pest that invades hives that have either been abandoned or that contain a weak colony.
 Their larva destroys drawn comb, particularly comb that once contained brood.
 They are also known to destroy frames in storage.
 Beekeepers need to ensure that the area used to store drawn comb is well lit and ventilated to avoid an infestation.